 While theology may be first, and while that is the primary focus of this website, that’s not all you’ll find here.
 There is also an emphasis on application.
 While knowledge and understanding is important, the goal is to grow in our faith and in our relationship with Christ.
 Therefore we must apply what we learn.
 I seek to do that here.

 I’ve written commentaries on Galatians, Ephesians, Philippians, Colossians, and Revelation.
 However, I have to go through and edit each book.
 As I complete each one, I’ll add it to the website.
-By God’s grace, I would like to write a commentary on the whole New Testament.
+I have no idea when I’ll be able to get to that.
+Commentary on Revelation is already posted.

 Grab yourself a cup of coffee and enjoy the studies.